amkisko/style_capsule.ex/CODE_OF_CONDUCT.md

 We pledge to make participation in our community a harassment-free experience for everyone.
 We operate on principles of mutual respect, privacy, and authentic engagement.
 We value substantive contributions and clarity on intentions.

+## Scope

+This Code of Conduct applies to all members of the style_capsule community, including contributors, maintainers, and users, across all community venues:

+* GitHub repositories and discussions
+* Issue trackers and pull requests
+* Community forums and mailing lists
+* In-person events related to the project
+* One-on-one communications pertaining to project affairs

+When publishing to Hex.pm, we also adhere to [Hex's Code of Conduct](https://hex.pm/policies/codeofconduct).

 ## Our Standards

 Examples of behavior that contributes to a positive environment include: